ClickHouse/copier/README.md

 ```

 `clickhouse-copier` tracks the changes in `/task/path/description` and applies them on the fly.
 For instance, if you change the value of `max_workers`, the number of processes running tasks will also change.

+## Build from sources

+You don't have to.
+Download the binaries from the [final release](releases/tag/final).

+But if you want, use the following repository snapshot https://github.com/ClickHouse/ClickHouse/tree/1179a70c21eeca88410a012a73a49180cc5e5e2e and proceed with the normal ClickHouse build.
+The built `clickhouse` binary will contain the copier tool.